Drive with illicit substance in system (drug driving) lawyers

 Driving with an illicit substance or drug in your system charge and what this means:

-First Drug driving offence
+First Drug driving offence at court

 If it is your first drug driving offence, the police will deal with your case in one of two ways.

-The second way is to issue a court attendance notice requiring you to go to court, where the police will prosecute you.
+If you challenge the infringement in court (as opposed to the suspension) or the police give you a court attendance notice, the Driving with an illicit substance in your system will most likely proceed to sentence in the Local Court.
 Penalties include criminal convictions, fines of up to $2,200, and licence disqualification of up to 6 months.
-In this circumstance, your traffic lawyer can argue in court for you to obtain no criminal conviction, no fine, and no licence disqualification.
-We are expert traffic lawyers who achieve those results for clients.
+In this circumstance, your traffic lawyer can argue for a section 10 in court, so you receive no criminal conviction, no fine, and no licence disqualification.

-Second or subsequent Drug driving offence
+Second or subsequent Drug driving offence at court

+This information is intended as a general guide to law only.
+It should not be relied on as legal advice, and it is recommended that you speak with a qualified lawyer about your situation.
 Australian Criminal Law Group and its suppliers make every reasonable effort to ensure the accuracy and validity of the information provided on its web pages.
 At the time of updating, this information was correct, however, given the laws in NSW and Australia are continually changing, the Australian Criminal Law Group makes no warranties or representations as to its accuracy.Â